xrazis/haris.razis.com/content/posts/cappadocia.md

 Unesco world heritage site, which has houses dating back to the Ottoman empire.

 {{< figure src="/posts/cappadocia/20241020_181206.webp"
-attr="All of the houses have similar architectural style, " width=100%
+caption="All of the houses have similar architectural style, " width=100%
  >}}

 {{< figure src="/posts/cappadocia/20241021_125441.webp"
-attr="and different pastel colors that give the old city center a unique feeling." width=100%
+caption="and different pastel colors that give the old city center a unique feeling." width=100%
  >}}

 {{< figure src="/posts/cappadocia/IMG_4275.webp"
-attr="The Porsuk river splits the city in two." width=100%
+caption="The Porsuk river splits the city in two." width=100%
  >}}

 ### Eskişehir -> Bursa